TheAlternativeZurich/HackingSessionSheet/1-search.md

 l) Within that code, output the class that contains the method `out`.
 m) Pry for all animals that consist of exactly two words.
 n) Probe for all animals that begin with `Danger`.
-    Note: Take particular care that "Booplesnoot" and "Trash Panda" aren't part of your output.
+    *Note:* Take particular care that "Booplesnoot" and "Trash Panda" aren't part of your output.
 This makes it more tricky.
 o) Finally, if you're still motivated: All animals that contain the word `Danger` *or* `danger`.

 (Coming up with all these synonyms for "search" at 3am was pretty fun to be honest)

 ### Exercise 2: `find`

 In this exercise you'll use the `find` command to do some complicated file finding.
-Note that you can "chain" filters, so for searching for a file that is called "asdf" and has size less than 50MB, you can do `find -name asdf -size -50M`.
+You can "chain" filters, so for searching for a file that is called "asdf" and has size less than 50MB, you can do `find -name asdf -size -50M`.
 As usual, there are some more examples at the bottom of the manpage.

 a) Navigate to your home directory.
 b) Using `find`, search for all files that were created less than 5 days ago.